A comprehensive guide to salt

 - Table salt: Known as rock salt, or halite, it is mined from underground deposits resulting from the evaporation of ancient seas.
 Rock salt can be used for curing meat or pulverized to a fine texture to create table salt.
 To prevent goiter and other problems caused by iodine deficiency, manufacturers typically add iodine and label their salt as iodized.

 - Sea salt: Coarser-grained, flakier, and more subtly flavored than table salt, sea salt comes from evaporated present-day seawater.
 It may sometimes contain natural traces of iodine.

-- Himalayan salt: Harvested from salt caves in the Himalayan mountains of Pakistan, this colorful salt ranges from off-white to deep pink and contains miniscule amounts of trace minerals despite common claims for larger amounts.
+- Himalayan salt: Harvested from salt caves in the Himalayan mountains of Pakistan, this colorful salt ranges from off-white to deep pink and contains minuscule amounts of trace minerals despite common claims of larger amounts.

 - Kosher salt: Its large size and coarse texture is used in the koshering process to draw fluids out of meat.
-Never iodized.
+Kosher salt is never iodized.